 Saorview Digital Television

-SAORVIEW is a free-to-air (FTA) service.
-Which means there are no monthly subscription fees or contracts to sign.
-In order to receive SAORVIEW you will need an aerial and a set top (STB) or integrated digital television (iDTV).
+Saorview is a free-to-air (FTA) service, which means there are no monthly subscription fees or contracts to sign.
+In order to receive Saorview you will need an aerial and a suitable Set Top Box (STB) or Integrated Digital Television (iDTV).

-The majority of homes will receive SAORVIEW through your existing aerial, it is preferable that this be a roof top antenna.
-However in certain good reception areas a set top antenna may suffice but for reliable reception a rooftop is recommended, in almost all cases, you will need a new aerial.
+Over 98% of Irish homes can receive Saorview through a roof top antenna, in certain good reception areas a set top antenna may suffice however for reliable reception 2rn always recommend the use of a rooftop antenna.

 Set Top Box/Integrated Digital Television

-Consumers should seek advice from their specialist retailer or manufacturer if looking to make a purchase.
-2rn recommends that consumers wishing to avail of the SAORVIEW service only purchase receivers that carry the SAORVIEW approved logo.
+2rn would recommend that consumers wishing to avail of the Saorview service only purchase receivers that carry the Saorview approved logo.

 SAORVIEW Receiver Approval Process